 Water is a valuable shared resource and the most important resource for the Suntory Group

 Water is a valuable resource for supporting people's lives and the source of all of the Suntory Group's corporate activities.
-However, factors including an increasing global population, economic growth of developing countries, and climate change have resulted in a global water crisis.
-There is concern that by 2050, 3.9 billion people, or about 40% of the world's population, will face the issues of water stress or water shortages*.
-We have placed achieving water sustainability as the first priority of the Basic Principles of Suntory Group's Environmental Policy.
+However, according to some predictions, people may face severe water shortages in the future due to the increase of global population and climate change.
+It is said that approximately five billion people will suffer from water shortages globally by 2050*.
+The global water shortage involves numerous issues.
+For example, in addition to drinking and domestic use, a substantial amount of water is used in food production.
+We have placed achieving water sustainability as the first priority of the Suntory Group's Environmental Principles.
 In addition, the Suntory Group's Sustainable Water Philosophy was established in 2017 to promote various initiatives.

 In our Environmental Vision toward 2050, we have established the following water sustainability goals: Reduce water consumption in half at our plants worldwide; preserve water resources and the ecosystem to cultivate more water than is used by our plants worldwide; realize sustainable water use at primary raw material farms; and share the Sustainable Water Philosophy broadly in communities where we are expanding our primary businesses.

 Sustainable Water Philosophy